toolness/pkfloods/README.md

-This is a simple proof-of-concept script provided as one possible solution to the following problem placed in the Crisis Commons 2010 [Pakistan Floods Wiki][]:
+This is a simple proof-of-concept script provided as one possible solution to the following problem placed in the CrisisCommons 2010 [Pakistan Floods Wiki][]:

     Get comments from pkfloods facebook group exported vis rss so it can